opselo/darkRed/README.md

 ** Remember change '/' for '\' in your routes (if you use windows os) ** If you desire conserve code-editor style (white background, etc) simply omit step 3.
+** This is a basic version while all the details are added, I'm sorry.
 </pre>